Monday, 22 December 2025

 Treatment Options

-• Finasteride (Propecia): Prescription pill for men.
-It blocks the hormone (DHT) that shrinks hair follicles.
+• Finasteride (Propecia): A prescription pill for men that blocks the conversion of testosterone into DHT, the hormone responsible for shrinking hair follicles.

 2. Medical Procedures